 Why is my insurance carrier charging an updated policy endorsement fee for Amazon (AI)?

-Why am I being charged a $150 fee for canceling my insurance policy on Amazon?
-Your Title Goes Here
+Why am I being charged a fee for canceling my insurance policy on Amazon?

 What is the difference between a standard line insurance carrier vs. a surplus line carrier?

 A standard line carrier is bound by State and Federal laws and regulations and is overseen by governing bodies that provides basic insurance coverage rules.
 These carriers have state insurance resources that they can pull from if they ever run out of money for claim payments.
 These carriers have limits to the types of risks they are willing to take on.
 A surplus (aka high-risk) carrier will take on businesses with more “perilous” products and/or services, and they may charge more because they don’t have state resources to fall back on.

 What is excess insurance coverage?

-If you are an Amazon seller, you are required to have general liability and product liability insurance with up to $1 million in coverage.
+If you are an Amazon seller, you must have general liability and product liability insurance with $1 million in coverage.
 But that’s it.
-An excess insurance policy will cover you for an additional $1 million and is a recommended option for Amazon and eCommerce businesses that have high-risk products.
+An excess insurance policy will cover you for an additional $1 million or more.
+It is a recommended option for Amazon and eCommerce businesses that have high-risk products.
 Other business contracts may require higher limits of coverage that your basic policy can’t guarantee.

-Why is there an add-on option for cyber liability and recall insurance on my plan?
+Why is there an add-on option for cyber liability and recall insurance on my quote?

-If you are an Amazon seller, you are only required to have product and business lability insurance.
-However, we do offer the option of cyber liability and recall insurance because general insurance policies don’t offer those.
+If you are an Amazon seller, you are only required to have general liability including product liability insurance.
+However, we do offer the option of cyber liability and product recall insurance because basic insurance policies don’t offer those coverages.
 To learn more about these types of policies, check out our Insurance Product page.
 Some of our carriers know that you may also want this type of coverage based on your business operation, so they offer it up front.
 However, we can also obtain those additional policies at any time during your policy term.

 How do I add my Certificate of Insurance to my Amazon Seller Central account?

-Go to your S.C. account and click on the business insurance page.
-When it asks for the “insurance provider name”, make sure you are adding your insurance carrier NOT you insurance agent/broker (Ashlin Hadden).
+Go to your Seller Central account and click on the business insurance page.
+When it asks for the “insurance provider name,” make sure you are adding your insurance carrier NOT your insurance agent/broker (Ashlin Hadden).
 Your policy number, term dates, and coverage limits will all be listed on the Certificate of Insurance (COI) that is sent to you when you purchase your policy.

 What things can I do to prepare my business in the event of a claim?

-How does an insurance carrier figure out what my rate/risk score is?
+How does an insurance carrier figure out my rate?

-Insurance carriers rate your eCom business based on WHAT you’re selling, WHERE you are selling, HOW/WHERE you are sourcing, and WHO you are selling to (along with a lot of other factors).
-This “rate” is really a “risk” score that an insurance company uses to establish how likely your business is to get a claim.
+Insurance carriers rate your eCommerce business based on WHAT you’re selling, WHERE you are selling, HOW/WHO you are sourcing, and WHICH consumers groups you are selling to (along with many other factors).
+This “rate” is really a “risk” assessment that an insurance carrier uses to establish how likely your business is to experience a claim.
 The greater the risk, the higher your premium and deductible is likely to be.

 Get In Touch